-Delivered through an online learning platform, the program will begin fall 2018 with a 10-15 student cohort and an expected duration of 18 months.
+Delivered through an online learning platform, the program will begin spring 2019 with a 10-15 student cohort and an expected duration of 18 months.
 Students will engage with classmates and faculty in regular synchronous and asynchronous online sessions, virtual office hours, study sessions, group projects, collaborative assignments, and networking.
 A campus-based in person session will be required once per semester.
 This program consists of 45 credit hours and will require students to attend one campus-based in person session per fall and spring semester.

 The mission of the Master of Public Health (MPH) program is to prepare individuals who will organize and carry out programs to improve the health, quality of life and well-being of communities and people through education, research and service in public health.
 The program has an emphasis on people of color, minorities, the poor, and other underserved populations.
 The MPH program augments the mission and goals of MSM.
 Our graduates are employed at community-based organizations, as well as local, state, national, and international agencies.
 Additionally, many have pursued terminal degrees including MD, PhD, DrPH, and JD, as well as other advanced degrees (e.g., MBS, PA).